tomkerkhove/microservices-with-azure-api-management/README.md

 # Microservices with Azure API Management - Webinar
-All sources for my "Microservices with Azure API Management" webinar.
+All sources for our "Microservices with Azure API Management" webinar.